 To this end, during the school day, students are guided to use classroom time well and to set individual schedules for weekly homework assignments.
 Likewise, students are taught to manage their time outside of class in regard to long-term assignments and projects requiring planning.

 Key to planning one’s time wisely is the ability to organize one’s resources efficiently.
-Thus, fourth graders learn to make good use of their homework agendas, their homework binder (STAR binder), as well as assignment rubrics and checklists.
+Thus, fourth graders learn to make good use of their homework agendas and folders, as well as assignment rubrics and checklists.
 In addition, they begin to appreciate the value of folders, trays, and cubbies for keeping track of essential study materials.

 Such foundational organization skills allow fourth graders greater ease as they are challenged with curriculum that asks them to solve problems independently and in collaborative groups, thus developing their facility for strategizing and believing in the power of their own ideas.

 Finally, because our individual ideas are most always enhanced when we connect them with the ideas of others, fourth graders learn both the value of and the means to incorporate established research into their writing.

 In the same way independence is fostered in the academic realm, so too is it valued socially and emotionally as fourth graders exist and interact daily in a student-centered classroom.
 Respect for oneself and others is emphasized, as is the idea of having a growth mindset.
 Students are encouraged to help others, work collaboratively, and accomplish problem-solving through small group discussions, class meetings, and/or team building activities.
 Students develop self-confidence and pride as they share their work in the classroom and with other classes.
 Fourth grade emphasizes mindfulness with brain-focused strategies for learning and living.
 The mindful classroom is a truly optimistic one that encourages individuals to be aware of their sense of themselves and others.
 Tolerance of differences and the capacity of each member of the community to grow as a human being and learner are paramount values in the fourth grade classroom.